byeokim/gmailpush/README.md

 If the messages have attachments, data of the attachments is automatically fetched and appended as [Buffer](https://nodejs.org/api/buffer.html) instance.
 Alternatively you can use `getMessagesWithoutAttachment()` which returns messages without attachment data.

-For `messageDeleted` type of history, because messages would have been deleted before requested, return value for those messages would have no material properties and look like this:
+For messages that would have been deleted before requested, return value for those messages would have no material properties and look like this:

 ```js
 {